-The Register of Number Plates Suppliers
+The DVLA Register of Number Plate Suppliers

 Amongst the new laws the DVLA has enforced during the last decade, one of the most welcome within the Number Plates industry has been their Register of Number Plates Suppliers scheme, or RNPS.

-Previously the physical Perspex Number Plates were made by garages, motoring accessory shops and some hardware stores.
+Previously the physical perspex number plates were made by garages, motoring accessory shops and some hardware stores.
 Now if you require a set of number plates by law they can only be supplied and made by a DVLA Registered Supplier.

-A Number Plates Supplier is a company that supplies physical number plates i.e. the Perspex plates that show the registration mark of a vehicle as registered with the DVLA.
+A number plates supplier is a company that supplies physical number plates i.e. the perspex plates that show the registration mark of a vehicle as registered with the DVLA.